-The Federal Water Pollution Control Act of 1972 (33 U.S.C. § 1251 et seq.) is more commonly referred to as the Clean Water Act (CWA).
-This act is the primary legislative vehicle for Federal pollution control programs and the basic structure for regulating discharges of pollutants into waters of the U.S. The CWA was established to "restore and maintain the chemical, physical, and biological integrity of the nation's waters."
+The Clean Water Act of 1972 (33 U.S.C. § 1251 et seq.) is the primary legislative vehicle for Federal pollution control programs and the basic structure for regulating discharges of pollutants into waters of the U.S. The CWA was established to "restore and maintain the chemical, physical, and biological integrity of the nation's waters."
 The CWA sets goals to eliminate discharges of pollutants into navigable waters, protect fish and wildlife, and prohibit the discharge of toxic pollutants in quantities that could adversely affect the environment.
 The sections of the CWA that may apply to the Preferred Alternative are Section 401, regarding state water quality certifications that existing water quality standards would not be violated if a Federal permit that causes discharges into navigable waters were issued; Section 402, regarding discharges of pollutants from point sources under the National Pollutant Discharge Elimination System (NPDES); and Section 404, regarding fill material discharged into the waters of the U.S., including wetlands.